 This historic ski cabin on Mt.
 Hood is available by reservation year-round for use by Reed faculty and staff.

-The campus sports center is available at no cost to faculty and staff and their spouse or domestic partner and children.
+The campus sports center is available at no cost to faculty and staff.
 Facilities include weight room, cardio room, swimming pool and climbing wall.